 Since this position is somewhat unnatural for a dog, it may take longer for her to get used to than the other two styles.
 However, wearing your dog in front allows for better observation of the dog.
-You’ll be able to tell if she is feeling anxious, trying to nip or doing something else that she shouldn't be doing.
+You’ll be able to tell if she is feeling anxious, trying to nip, or doing something else that she shouldn't be doing.

 Inexplicably, packs in the “legs free” category tend to come in a much, much broader range of colors and patterns.
 You can go with solid neutral colors, wildly vibrant stripes, or animal prints.
-They also tend to be much less expensive; around the $10 level.
+They also tend to be much less expensive, around the $10 level.

 One of the most ubiquitous brands out there is the Pawaboo Pet Carrier Backpack.
-This one comes only in black, but has four leg holes and a clip to keep your dog’s collar attached.
+This one comes only in black but has four leg holes and a clip to keep your dog’s collar attached.

 How to choose the right backpacks to carry dogs

-Now that you know about some of the most popular kinds of doggy backpacks, how do you pick out the best one?
+Now that you know about some of the most popular kinds of doggy backpacks, how do you pick out the best ones?
 Once you’ve narrowed your choice down to which of the three styles you prefer, take a look at some of the design elements.

 First of all, you will want something sturdy.
 You don’t want your dog falling out of the bottom through a ripped seam.
 Make sure that you don’t see any holes or separations along the seams of the pack.
 If you’re shopping online, check the reviews from other consumers.
 If the pack you’re looking at has a tendency to fall apart easily, odds are that previous buyers have hopped online to complain.